|Tuesday - Friday||11.00 - 22.00|

 your first visit?

-If you are visiting the museum for the first time, we have gathered some information for you, which will be useful when planning your visit.
+If you are planning to visit the museum for the first time, we have gathered some information for you, which will be useful when planning your visit.
 We look forward to welcoming you.Read more

 Louisiana Channel is a non-profit website that provides culture to the Internet, extending beyond the museum’s own events.
 The Louisiana team produces videos about art and culture on an ongoing basis.
 New videos are posted at the site every week.